 WarriorWool Anorak Donation for Active Military

-WarriorWool supplies reduced-price and donated Al's Anoraks to those who will wear them for Active Duty Service in:
+WarriorWool supplies "break-even" price Al's Anoraks to those who will wear them for Active Duty Service in:

 - United States Military

 - US government agencies whose work is sometimes similar to the work of the Military

 - American Law Enforcement Officers

 - Military Forces of the Allies of the USA

 The program is available to:

 - Anyone spending personal funds to wear the Anorak for Active Duty.
 If you are buying for yourself or gifting to a specific person, that's great, and we are honored!
 In this case, please phone me to place order.

 - Anyone who would like to donate (or help donate) an Anorak.
 Donations are accepted in any amount.
 If you'd like to donate an amount smaller than the total cost of an Anorak, please select your amount from the menu on this page or give us a call.
 (Thanks to "William from Maine" for this idea!)
 Partial donations will be pooled, and WeatherWool will almost surely send out an Anorak before the pool reaches the full $395 price of a WarriorWool Anorak